mages/PSRWP/PSRWP.md

 If the model fits well, the P-P plot should be an approximately straight line of the form $y=x$.
 Significant deviations from the straight line indicate problems with the distributional assumptions.

-Figure 5 -13 and Figure 5 -14 show Poisson P-P plots for a correctly specified distribution (Figure 5 -13) and an incorrectly specified one (Figure 5 -14).
-The distribution in Figure 5 -14 is heavier tailed than a Poisson distribution (in this situation, a Tweedie distribution might be useful).
+The next two figures show Poisson P-P plots for a correctly specified distribution (Figure [Plot with correctly specified distribution](#Plot with correctly specified distribution)) and an incorrectly specified one ([Plot with incorrectly specified distribution](#Plot with incorrectly specified distribution)).
+The distribution in Figure [Plot with incorrectly specified distribution](#Plot with incorrectly specified distribution) is heavier tailed than a Poisson distribution (in this situation, a Tweedie distribution might be useful).
 More details on P-P plots may be found in the statistical literature.

 #### Plot with correctly specified distribution<a name="Plot with correctly specified distribution"></a>